Dr Paul Nelson

 Paul has completed his MA in International Slavery Studies and a PhD in Criminology, which was the first research in England and Wales to examine child protection practitioners' understanding of Child Sex Trafficking and the National Referral Mechanism.

-He is currently working with colleagues at the Policing Institute for the Eastern Region (PIER), examining attitudes and victim blaming towards victims of Child Sexual Exploitation and Child Sex Trafficking.
+He is currently working with colleagues at the International Policing and Public Protection Research Institute (IPPPRI), examining attitudes and victim blaming towards victims of Child Sexual Exploitation and Child Sex Trafficking.
 This research hopes to shed light on the subterranean bias, reflexive practice and victim blaming that exists within the child protection profession to effect change.

-Paul is involved in numerous social enterprises such as ARU in the Community: A Trusted Adult Scheme (TAS).
+Paul is involved in numerous social enterprises such as the Trusted Adult Scheme.
 This brings together a team of youth support workers, the network of child protection practitioners, academics and trained adults to work together to advance our understanding of the needs of children and young people.
 This is in partnership with Cambridgeshire County Council and strengthens ARU’s links to its local communities.

 It also champions ARU as a community asset to enable future partnerships and support the professional development and capacity of the voluntary youth sector with a focussed civic mission, which ARU are committed to working on with others through education, research and knowledge exchange to enhance the economic, cultural and social wellbeing of the communities in which we work and live.